cblevins/sp23-dig-stud/assignments/final-project.md

 ## Draft of Project

 You will be submitting a draft of your final project during the last week of class.
-Submit this draft on Canvas through a

-media file upload, URL to website, etc. (consult with Prof. Blevins ahead of time on the format of the submission)

- and giving a 5-minute presentation of the project to a group of classmates.
-The goal of this submission is to get feedback so that you can incorporate revisions into the final submission.
+Submit this draft on Canvas through a media file upload, URL to website, etc. (consult with Prof. Blevins ahead of time on the format of the submission).
+You will then give a 5-minute presentation of the project to a group of classmates.
+The goal of this step of the project is to get feedback so that you can incorporate revisions into the final submission.

 *Draft of final project due on Canvas by May 1st at 12:30pm (in-class presentation on May 1st)*